zerasul/mdbook_en/11colors/colors.md

 ## Sega Mega Drive Color

-So far we have mentioned that Sega Mega Drive can display up to 64 colors on the screen (actually 61 without counting transparent colors).
+So far we have mentioned that the Sega Mega Drive can display up to 64 colors on the screen (actually 61 without counting transparent colors).
 This is due to the fact that Sega Mega Drive always works with 16 color palettes and that only 4 palettes are available.

 However, we have not been able to see how many colors in total the Sega Mega Drive can display.
 Sega Mega Drive stores colors in a 9-bit RGB color palette.
 This means that it can display 512 colors that Sega Mega Drive is capable of handling.
 But remember that we can only see 64 colors per screen due to the 4 palettes of 16 colors.

 ![Mega Drive Palette Color](11colors/img/RGB_9bits_palette.png "Mega Drive Palette Color") _Mega Drive Palette Color (Source: Wikipedia)_

-As we can see in the previous image, the different colors of the Sega Mega Drive is capable of displaying are shown, and it is important to take this into account since when working with the different graphics, we must know which color would correspond to the Sega Mega Drive if we are working with RGB from our development team.
+As we can see in the previous image, the different colors of the Sega Mega Drive is capable of displaying are shown, and it is important to take this into account since when working with the different graphics, we must know which color would correspond to the Sega Mega Drive if we are working with RGB from our development computer.

 In case the color we are working with does not correspond to a color for the Sega Mega Drive, SGDK will transform this color to the closest color.